 The format of the IP Address Data field for response is shown in Figure 9-589s (IP Address Data field format for response).

 NOTE—IPv4 addressing is described in RFC 791.
 IP Subnet and Subnet Mask is described RFC 917.
 IPv6 addressing, IPv6 prefix and prefix-length is described in RFC 4291.
 A default gateway in computer networking is a device that is assumed to know how to forward packets on to other networks or the Internet.
 IPv4 Gateway Address is the IPv4 address of the default gateway when IPv4 is used.
+IPv4 Gateway MAC address is the MAC address of the IPv4 default gateway.
 IPv6 Gateway Address is the IPv6 address of the default gateway when IPv6 is used.
-The IPv6 Gateway MAC address is the MAC address of the IPv6 default gateway.
+IPv6 Gateway MAC address is the MAC address of the IPv6 default gateway.

 CID 31035